ryangerardwilson/rtutor/courses/c.md

     int main() {
         // Characters are just ints in disguise. 'x' is the ASCII value of x, not the string "x". char letter = 'x';  // Single quotes.
 Value?
-Probably 120 in ASCII. char null_char = '\0';  // Null terminator.
-Numeric value 0, but write it as char for clarity. char bell = '\a';  // Escape for alert (beep).
-Try it; annoy your terminal. char newline = '\n';  // Newline, obviously. char tab = '\t';  // Horizontal tab.
+Probably 120 in ASCII char null_char = '\0';  // Null terminator.
+Numeric value 0, but write it as char for clarity char bell = '\a';  // Escape for alert (beep).
+Try it; annoy your terminal char newline = '\n';  // Newline, obviously char tab = '\t';  // Horizontal tab

-        // Octal escapes: '\ooo' for arbitrary bytes. char vtab_oct = '\013';  // Vertical tab in octal.
+        // Octal escapes: '\ooo' for arbitrary bytes char vtab_oct = '\013';  // Vertical tab in octal
-        // Hex escapes: '\xhh' for the same, but hex is saner. char bell_hex = '\x7';  // Bell in hex.
+        // Hex escapes: '\xhh' for the same, but hex is saner char bell_hex = '\x7';  // Bell in hex

-        printf("Char value: %d\n", letter);  // Prints the int value.
+        printf("Char value: %d\n", letter);  // Prints the int value
         printf("Escape demo: Alert\a Newline\n Tab\t Done.\n");
         // Backslash itself? '\\'.
 Quotes? '\'' or '\"'.
-Don't mess this up or your strings break.
+Don't mess this up or your strings break

         // Full escapes: \a \b \f \n \r \t \v \\ \? \' \" \ooo \xhh
-        // Use them in strings too, like "Hello\nWorld".
+        // Use them in strings too, like "Hello\nWorld"

         return 0;
     }